rwardd/rwardd.github.io/blog/0002_zig_on_hardware/zig_on_hardware.md

 Zig program running on an emulated RISC-V processor.
 Whilst I used the term 'baremetal' in the previous post, I would not count running a program inside an emulator on a host OS close to the hardware at all.
 So, lets run our Zig program on some actual RISC-V hardware!
-I don't have a SiFive or RP2350 CPU at my immediate disposable, but I do have a Lattice ECP5 FPGA sitting on top of an [icesugar-pro](https://github.com/wuxx/icesugar-pro) development board.
+I don't have a SiFive or RP2350 CPU at my immediate disposal, but I do have a Lattice ECP5 FPGA sitting on top of an [icesugar-pro](https://github.com/wuxx/icesugar-pro) development board.
 If you didn't already know, the RISC-V specification is an open standard instruction set architecture, meaning that anyone can implement their own custom CPUs or SoCs!
 This is incredible, and whilst it is still early days, I really hope to see it progress in the next few years, to the point where it becomes